Property Tax in Toronto

 Low-income seniors and low-income persons with disability have the opportunity to apply for a deferral of Property Tax increases or for a complete cancellation of property tax increases.

 Services like the police, the fire department, local public transport, and libraries, as well as municipal debt, are paid from the tax.
-Just to give you an idea, in Toronto, around 25% of collected Property Tax goes to police service, 14% to TTC, 11% for paying municipal debt, and 10% to fire department.
+Just to give you an idea, in Toronto, on $1,000,000, this is how it is shared.
+(2022)

 Yes.
 You are subject to the Ontario Land Transfer Tax.
 In the case that the property is located within the City of Toronto, the Toronto Land Transfer Tax also applies.
 To calculate this amount, use this convenient Toronto Land Transfer Tax Calculator and FAQ.